 Pupils' can elect to study Psychology as one of their GCSE options.
-For this we follow the AQA specification which provides an introduction to a broad range of topics including memory, perception, development, research methods, social influence, language, thought and communication, brain and neuropsychology, mental illness.
+We follow the AQA specification which provides an introduction to a broad range of topics including memory, perception, development, research methods, social influence, language, thought and communication, brain and neuropsychology, mental illness.